-Holidays in Thailand is rightly one of the most popular long-haul travel destinations world wide .
-Fantastic beaches in the south and adventure in the north.
-Hardly any other country offers such a varied landscape, cultural highlights and the best postcard feeling on snow-white beaches.
-If you want to get to know the Kingdom of Thailand in all its splendid facets, you should bring time, plenty of time.
-From the fascinating north to the mysterious Isaan through the lowlands of central Thailand to the south, which attracts with hundreds of islands and excellent water sports, there is something new to discover on every corner!
+Thailand is rightly one of the most popular long-haul travel destinations in the world.
+Fantastic beaches in the south and outdoor adventures in the north.
+Hardly any other country offers such a varied landscape, so many cultural highlights and such a choice of picture-postcard snowy white beaches.
+If you want to get to know the Kingdom of Thailand in all its splendour, you should allow time, lots of time.
+From the fascinating north, through the Northeast with its own special culture, to the lowlands of central Thailand and on down to the South, with its fiery food and countless idyllic beaches; there is something new to discover at every turn.

-The kingdom offers something for everyone and you too can spend an unforgettable holiday in Thailand here!
-Everything that is important for planning, tips on the best travel time, the best diving spots, the most beautiful beaches and much more can be found here!
+The kingdom offers something for everyone and an unforgettable holiday awaits you here.
+Everything that is important for planning, tips on the best travel time, the best diving spots, the most beautiful beaches and much more can be found here.